eclipse-sumo/sumo/docs/web/docs/FAQ.md

   (not a proper junction) make sure to use the [zipper type](Networks/PlainXML.md#node_types).
 If you want to change the way vehicles behave for the whole scenario, lower their [lcStrategic](Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#lane-changing_models) value.

+  In cases where one lane has multiple target lanes on the next edge, vehicles will prefer the rightmost continuation lane by default.
+This can be changed with vType-attribute [lcContRight](Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#lane-changing_models).

 ### How do I get high flows/vehicle densities?

 By default, insertion flow is [limited by the time resolution of the simulation](Simulation/VehicleInsertion.md#forcing_insertion_avoiding_depart_delay) (vehicles are only inserted every full second) and by the default insertion speed of 0.